Christian Leberecht von Prøck

-Christian Leberecht von Prøck (1718-1780) was a Danish baron.
+Christian Leberecht von Prøck (1718 – 4 September 1780) was a Danish baron.

-He served as Governor-General of the Danish West Indies colonies from 1756–1766.
+He served as Governor-General of the Danish West Indies colonies from 1756 to 1766.
 In 1768, Pröck became a diocese commander over Iceland and the Faroe Islands.
 He died on 4 September 1780 in Copenhagen.
+The plant genus Prockia is named after him.

+Botany

 In 1759, Patrick Browne ex Carl Linnaeus published Prockia, a genus of flowering plants from Central America, and South America, in the willow family, Salicaceae.
 Then in 1886, botanist Baill. published Prockiopsis, a genus of flowering plants from Madagascar, belonging to the family Achariaceae and both genera were named in Christian Leberecht von Prøck's honour.